-The while loop from mcf benchmark's refresh\ potential function, shown in Fig. 18, demonstrates this kind of wrong-path prefetching.
+The while loop from mcf benchmark's refresh_potential function, shown in Figure 17, demonstrates this kind of wrong-path prefetching.
 This function traverses a linked data structure.
 Depending on the orientation of the node visited, a potential is calculated for the node.
-Note that the values used to calculate the potential are the same, regardless of the orientation of the node.
+Note that the values used to calculate the potential are the same regardless of the orientation of the node.
 In other words, instructions in the if block and instructions in the else block use the same data.
-Therefore, if the branch of the if statement in line 7 is mispredicted, wrong-path load instructions will generate requests for node->basic \arc->cost and node->pred->potential.
+Therefore, if the branch of the if statement is mispredicted, wrong-path load instructions will generate requests for node->basic_arc->cost and node->pred->potential.
 Once the mispredicted branch is resolved, correct-path load instructions will generate requests for the same data, which would already be in the cache or in flight.
-Our analysis shows that wrong-path cache misses caused by the if block and the else block of this hammock constitute 6 percent of the wrong-path data cache misses in mcf and more than 99 percent of them are fully or partially used by instructions on the correct path.
+Our analysis shows that wrong-path cache misses caused by the if block and the else block of this hammock constitute 6% of the wrong-path data cache misses in mcf and more than 99% of them are fully or partially used by instructions on the correct path.